-CVCA recently developed a partner school relationship with Dewey International School in Battambang, Cambodia.
+In 2017, CVCA developed a partner school relationship with Dewey International School in Battambang, Cambodia.
 Dewey students may enter in grades 9-11 and generally will continue at CVCA through graduation.

-For the last ten years, a steady influx of independent international students from around the world have come to CVCA during 9th or 10th grade and have stayed through graduation.
+For the last ten years, we have also had a steady influx of independent international students from around the world who come to CVCA during ninth or tenth grade and then stay through graduation.
 Many matriculate to American colleges and universities.

-Curricular enhancements include Jterm/Mterm, five Schools of Distinction (Medical Sciences, Engineering, Business and Entrepreneurship, Arts and Humanities, and Vocational Ministry), weekly Connections groups, and a new 36,000 square foot building expansion.
+Curricular enhancements include Jterm/Mterm, five Schools of Distinction (Medical Sciences, Engineering, Business & Entrepreneurship, Arts and Humanities, and Vocational Ministry), Student Houses, weekly Connections groups, and a new 36,000 square foot building expansion.

-The school is within 30 minutes of nearby Cleveland, with access to all the resources the city offers.
+The school is within 30 minutes of Cleveland with access to all the resources the city offers.
 Local universities provide college courses for high school students both on campus and online.
 CVCA is located on a beautiful 70-acre campus bordering a national park.

 The ISP gives qualified international students the opportunity to study at CVCA and exposes local students to other cultures and perspectives.
 Overall, the program’s goals are to promote cross-cultural learning and a global school culture that encourages students to look beyond themselves to what God is doing around the world.
 The school recruits, screens, trains, and cares for international students who attend the school.
 These international students live with Christian host families for the academic year.

 Complete the online Homestay Family Application Form.
 The application requires a statement of faith and requests references.

 Participate in a home visit.
 A member of CVCA’s ISP will visit with you and your family.
 This is both an interview and an informational session.
 The school will also conduct a criminal background check on all household members age 18 and older as required by state law.